 By far, the best way to keep malware from entering your phone in the first place is always to use the market and never download apps from outside sources.

 Learn about the 7 common signs that your phone has malware from McAfee’s blog, here.

 #8 Memory on Your Phone Needs a Clean-up

-If your phone freezes up along with dropping calls, then the memory might be affecting things.
+If your screaming to the sky “why is my phone hanging up calls and freezing?”, then the memory might be affecting things.

 You need to check your phone memory and free up some space.